INFO-ESIPE/note-taking/ESIPE/Semestre 3/System Programming/03 - Process Management/03 - Process Management.md

 ```
 > An `if-elseif-else` can be used as well but its way less elegant and comprehensible. `default` comes handy in this situation as **we cannot predict the child's pid**, but since it will necessarily be a value greater than 0, it will fall in the `default`.

+> [!important]
-==The parent may run before or after the child, its the scheduler who decides...==
+> The parent may run before or after the child, its the scheduler who decides...
-In our example above, we can't know for sure which thread (child or parent process) will print first.
+> In our example above, we can't know for sure which thread (child or parent process) will print first.

 ### `wait`